-Look at this wonderful footage of Steven Spielberg and John Williams composing music for E.T. together
+Unearthed footage reveals Steven Spielberg and John Williams composing music for E.T. together

-The silver screen’s most iconic collaborative duo – in action.
+To celebrate 40 years since E.T. was released in cinemas, here’s the silver screen’s most iconic collaborative duo in action.

 And now, footage from the film’s production has emerged, in which Spielberg can be seen standing next to a film projector while Williams sits at the piano, bashing out the famous themes.